 In Ayurvedic terms, colds and flus are typically seen as imbalances of kapha and vata, often involving the build-up of ama (toxins).
 Oregano oil’s pungent, heating qualities help dissolve mucous, ignite agni (digestive fire), and reduce sluggishness.

 According to Health Line, the active compounds, carvacrol and thymol, are powerful antimicrobial compounds that support the body in fighting off viruses and bacteria.
-But like any herb or food it can be looked at using Ayurvedic principles.
+But like any herb or food, it can be looked at using Ayurvedic principles.
 Oregano oil is effective in removing excess moisture and cold from the system, common characteristics of imbalanced kapha.

 How to use oregano oil for colds: